 General Weight Loss Surgery FAQ

-TThe following questions frequently come up during Weight Loss Institute of Arizona's private consultations in our Tempe, Tucson, Phoenix and Scottsdale weight loss surgery offices.
+TThe following questions frequently come up during Weight Loss Institute of Arizona's private consultations in our Tempe, Arrowhead, Tucson, Phoenix and Scottsdale weight loss surgery offices.
 If your question is not answered here, feel free to contact us and our healthcare team will respond to you as quickly as possible.

 1) What's the risk of weight loss surgery?